lemrey/sdk-nrf/samples/ipc/ipc_service/README.rst

 The configuration and devicetree overlay files are placed in the :file:`samples/ipc/ipc_service/boards` and :file:`samples/ipc/ipc_service` folders.

 .. important::
-   For the nRF54H20 Development Kit (DK), there is no default configuration.
+   For the nRF54H20 :term:`Preview Development Kit (PDK)`, there is no default configuration.
-   You must provide configuration and devicetree overlays.
+   You must provide configurations and devicetree overlays.

-Following are the available configuration files for the nRF54H20 DK:
+Following are the available configuration files for the nRF54H20 PDK:

 * :file:`nrf54h20dk_nrf54h20_cpuapp_ppr.conf` is used to test transmission between ``cpuapp`` and ``cpuppr`` build targets with an ICMSG backend.
 * :file:`nrf54h20dk_nrf54h20_cpuapp_rad.conf` is used to test transmission between ``cpuapp`` and ``cpurad`` build targets with ICMSG and RPMSG backends.
 * :file:`nrf54h20dk_nrf54h20_cpuapp_sys.conf` is used to test transmission between ``cpuapp`` and ``cpusys`` build targets with ICMSG and RPMSG backends.
 * :file:`nrf54h20dk_nrf54h20_cpurad_sys.conf` is used to test transmission between ``cpurad`` and ``cpusys`` build targets with ICMSG and RPMSG backends.

-For the nRF54H20 DK, select any one of the configuration files.
+For the nRF54H20 PDK, select any one of the configuration files.
 When using the command line, add any of these file names with the ``-DOVERLAY_CONFIG=boards/`` and ``-Dremote_OVERLAY_CONFIG=boards/`` prefixes to the build command for local and remote applications, respectively.

-Following are the available devicetree overlay files for the nRF54H20 DK:
+Following are the available devicetree overlay files for the nRF54H20 PDK:

 * :file:`nrf54h20dk_nrf54h20_cpuapp_ppr.overlay` is used for ``cpuapp`` and ``cpuppr`` configurations with ICMSG backends.
 * :file:`nrf54h20dk_nrf54h20_cpuapp_rad_icmsg.overlay` is used for ``cpuapp`` and ``cpurad`` configurations with ICMSG backends.